Gyoudmon/Japanese/literacy/grammar/README.md

 Japanese implements its case system by postpositional particles, which traditionally are also known as case particles.
-These case particles are phonologically bound to the preceding words as the form `noun + case particle` is, nevertheless, case particles are actually phrasal clitics rather than nominal declensions so that other elements may intervene between case particles and the marking nouns or extend the scope over more than one noun phrasesex1.1.
+These case particles are phonologically bound to the preceding words as the form `substantives + case particle` is, nevertheless, case particles are actually phrasal clitics rather than nominal declensions so that other elements may intervene between case particles and the marking substantives or extend the scope over more than one noun phrasesex1.1.

 `Example 1.1`